 Both stories were published in the Indiana Daily Student this fall.
 Lanich’s and Kruse’s stories were two of 122 entries in the enterprise reporting category from 70 undergraduate journalism schools.

 IU placed first with the most points accumulated in the second of five writing contests.
-IU finished in first place in the Intercollegiate Writing Competition last year for the fifth consecutive year.
+IU finished in first place in the Intercollegiate Writing Competition last year for the fourth consecutive year.